 “Golf is a sport for white men dressed as black pimps”, Tiger Woods

 Golf… that most formal of sports.
 With it’s long sock and tailored short heritage, and attitudes tucked up as tight as your shirt must be.
 You’d think it was a sartorial sanctuary of conservative tastes… but no way.
 Men are the main offenders.
 Yves St Laurent said that the sixth sense is dress, but men loose any vestige of this as soon as they become golfers.
 And it is not a recent trend.
 The jumper being worn by Doug Sanders below is extraordinary.
 It is bright mustard with a V neck that becomes a sort of pharoah neck and is complimented by a super roll neck… so three necks going on in one.
 Half mast dark mustard slacks reveal a cheeky hint of yet more mustard socks.
 Where is that jumper now?
 I would love to own it.
 Frame it.
-Also note how caddies in those days steered clear of the current trend for trainers and cargo shorts and rocked a kind of fusion pickpocket/undertaker/coal miner look.

 If anything things have worsened over the years.
 Particularly in the knitwear department throughout the 80’s and 90’s, and the early shell fabric disasters through the millennium.
 To honest talent and taste are not natural bed fellows in many sports.
 Who can forget David Beckham in a dress, Nigel Mansells tweed cap, or Chris Eubank’s Lord of the Manor look.
 But gold lamy and golf?
 Nah… surely not.
 A step too far.
 That would never happen.